syncfusion-content/flutter-docs/Flutter/linear-gauge/shape-marker-pointer.md

 ## Change marker alignment

-The marker alignment can be changed by the 'markerAlignment' property of 'LinearShapePointer'.The available marker alignments are 'start', 'end', and 'center'.
+The marker pointer alignment can be changed by the `markerAlignment` property of `LinearShapePointer`.The available marker pointer alignments are `start`, `end`, and `center`.

 {% highlight dart %}